aadi-thedevguy/aadi-thedevguy/README.md

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=aadi-thedevguy&show_icons=true)

-- 📧 Mail me at *adikhare24@gmail.com*
-- 👨‍🎓 *I’m currently learning* TypeScript and PostgreSql.
+- 👨‍🎓 *I’m currently learning* AI and Vector Databases.
 - 👯 I’m looking to collaborate on Any open-source Projects available that I can help with.
-If you know or are working on one, feel free to tell.
+If you know or are working on one, feel free to tell me.
 -  🍴 Fork any of my projects if you find an issue you could help with.

 #### I'll be glad to merge your pull requests.